data-mining-kth/graph-spectra/README.md

 From the picture we deduce that there are actually four clusters as intended, thus we set our `K=4` to run the algorithm with k-means.
 At this point, we derive the Laplacian and, most importantly, its eigenvectors.
+This matrix is a normalized representation of the extent to which the vertices of the graph differ from their neighbors.

 ```
 K=4; % Number of clusters (deduced from the graph)